-The qualified staff (listed above) are responsible for administering first aid (and where appropriate, medicines) in accordance with their training, to those who have become injured or fall ill whilst in School.
+The qualified First Aiders are responsible for administering first aid (and where appropriate, medicines) in accordance with their training, to those who have become injured or fall ill whilst in School.
 There may be other duties and responsibilities which are identified and delegated to one or more first aiders e.g. First Aid kit inspections, advising senior staff on First Aid policies and procedures.

+All accidents should be dealt with in the Medical Room and not elsewhere on the school site, including the playground, unless the injury is of such a nature that immediate and on the spot First Aid needs to be administered.
 Upon being summoned to an accident, the First Aider is to take charge of the first aid/emergency treatment.
 Following their assessment, they are to administer the appropriate first aid and make a judgement as to whether an ambulance should be called.